Sharing the goodness…

 For a tour of the Query Designer, see Queries: Retrieving Information from a Data Source

-For a video demonstration on how to use the Query Designer, see: How Do I: Sort and Filter Data on a Screen in a LightSwitch Application?
+For a video demonstration on how to use the Query Designer, see: How Do I: Filter Data on a Screen in the LightSwitch HTML Client?

 The Query Designer will open and the first thing you do is name your query.
 We’ll name ours “SortedContacts”.
 Once you do this, you will see the query listed under the entity in the Solution Explorer.

-Next we need to define the sort order so click “+Add Sort” in the Sort section of the designer then select the LastName property from the drop down.
-Click “+Add Sort” again and this time select the FirstName property.
+Next we need to define the sort order so click “+Add Sort” in the Sort section of the designer then select the FirstName property from the drop down.
+Click “+Add Sort” again and this time select the LastName property.
 Leave the order Ascending for both.

 Now the query is sorted but we need to add a filter condition.
 Defining filter conditions can take some practice (like designing a good data model) but LightSwitch tries to make it as easy as possible while still remaining powerful.
 You can specify fairly complex conditions and groupings in your filter, however the one we need to define isn’t too complex.
 When you need to find records within a range of values you will need 2 conditions.
 Once that checks records fall “above” the minimum value and one that checks records fall “below” the maximum value.